Course Catalog 2024-2025

 ENG 391 Seminar: Contemporary South Asian Writers in English (4 Credits)

-This course will explore the rich diversity of late 20th and 21st century literatures written in English and published internationally by award-winning writers of South Asian descent from the U.S, Canada, Britain, India, Pakistan, Sri Lanka, and Bangladesh.
+This course explores the rich diversity of late 20th and 21st century literatures written in English and published internationally by award-winning writers of South Asian descent from the U.S, Canada, Britain, India, Pakistan, Sri Lanka and Bangladesh.
 These transnational writers include established celebrities (Salman Rushdie, Jhumpa Lahiri, Amitav Ghosh, Kiran Desai) and newer stars (Monica Ali, Aravind Adiga, Mohsin Hamid, Kamila Shamsie).
-Among many questions, we will consider how writers craft new idioms and forms to address multiple audiences in global English, how they explore or foreground emergent concerns of postcolonial societies and of diasporic, migrant, or transnational peoples in a rapidly globalizing but by no means equalizing world.
+Among many questions, the class considers how writers craft new idioms and forms to address multiple audiences in global English, and how they explore or foreground emergent concerns of postcolonial societies and of diasporic, migrant or transnational peoples in a rapidly globalizing but by no means equalizing world.
 Supplementary readings on postcolonial theory and criticism.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {L}

 Fall, Spring, Variable